 Whether a jacket fits well or not is personal opinion but it’s still something to consider if you’re interested in this model.
 It may be best to try this jacket on at a retailer’s store location or just be sure to buy it from a retailer that will accept returns.

-Overall the Patagonia Torrentshell Jacket is a solid piece of outerwear.
+Bottom Line: Overall the Patagonia Torrentshell Rain Jacket is a solid piece of outerwear.
 It isn’t a technical jacket or particularly outstanding or different than other rain shells, but it will keep you dry and comfortable and is a great piece of outdoor gear.
 Excellent value for the money.

-If you’ve been looking for a versatile rain jacket that is a good value in terms of price and design, this model would be a great option.
+If you’ve been looking for a versatile, durable rain jacket that is a good value in terms of price and design, this model would be a great option.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.